 LINCOLN & DISTRICT SUNDAY FOOTBALL LEAGUE

-STANDARD CODE OF LEAGUE RULES FOR SEASON 2016 / 2017
+STANDARD CODE OF RULES FOR SEASON 2023/2024

-This document contains the Standard Code of Rules developed by The Football Association for open age football.
-These Rules are mandatory for all Competitions at Step 7 of the National League System and below, and The FA Women’s Pyramid excluding The FA Women’s Super League.
+The Standard Code is mandatory for all Competitions at Regional NLS Feeder League level and below, and The FA Women’s Pyramid excluding the FAWSL, FAWC and the FA Women’s National League.

-- (A) In these Rules:
+|1A.
+In these Rules:

-“Affiliated Association” means an Association accorded the status of an affiliated Association under the Rules of The FA.
+“Affiliated Association” means an Association accorded the status of an Affiliated Association under the rules of The FA.

-“AGM” shall mean the annual general meeting held in accordance with the constitution of the Competition.
+“AGM” shall mean the Annual General Meeting held in accordance with the constitution of the Competition.

 “Deposit” means a sum of money deposited with the Competition as part of the requirements of membership of the Competition.